twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-20-being-heedful-of-the-qualities-of-the-mind%zh.rst

 ① Sein-ta-lone mango (Diamond mango)

 This is the best in all mangoes and the best taste.
 Sati can transform the khandha without essence to the essence one.
-It’s better than a diamond mange (i.e., sensual pleasure or happiness).
+It’s better than a diamond mango (i.e., sensual pleasure or happiness).
 It transforms kilesa into essential dhammas.
 It transforms mental suffering (dukkha) into mental happiness, etc.

 ② Sein-khor (challenge)

 You can’t challenge anyone if don’t have strength.
 It’s number one in sāsana, and can challenge all.
 There are also challenges at international level.
 [These are not good signs and nowadays it’s becoming worse and worse.
 This is a bad omen for the whole world.

 Among super-powers, they are challenging or competing each other with greed, hatred and delusion.
-These are: how to get more money in economics and trade wars; how to get more power with the weapon of mass destruction (arms race); how to pollute the food chains, air, water and earth—the natural environments; how to make the earth planet hotter and hotter; how to make humans afflicted with new diseases (e.g., 2019-2020 corona Virus or Covid 19—Here we can see the stupidity of leaders; instead of dealing with the epidemic in unity, they are finding faults and accusations to each other.); etc. All these are wrong challenges.]
+These are: how to get more money in economics and trade wars; how to get more power with the weapon of mass destruction (arms race); how to pollute the food chains, air, water and earth—the natural environments; how to make the Earth hotter and hotter; how to make humans afflicted with new diseases (e.g., 2019-2020 corona Virus or Covid 19—Here we can see the stupidity of world leaders; instead of dealing with the epidemic in unity, they are finding faults and accusations to each other.); etc. All these are wrong challenges.]

 Even animals are challenging each other.
 Two dogs show their teeth and bark angrily when they are challenging each other, and then they bite each otter noisily.
 At last both of them hurt and become tired.
 (It seems some politicians and some world leaders are imitating them as their teachers.)

 Sati conquers all of them.
 Sitting meditation is challenging kilesa.
-Watch and observer the khandha is.
-Is there anything of goodness coming out from it?
+You have to watch and observe the khandha is: “Is there anything of goodness coming out from it?”
 Instead, everything coming out is not good, it responds to us like an enemy.
 Only dukkha comes out from it (i.e. anicca, dukkha, anatta, asubha and dukkha sacca).
 In the time of the Buddha, 30 monks went into a forest for practice.
 One night a tiger came and dragged a young monk into the deep forest.
 The tiger seemed like challenging the monk as: “You can’t run away from me.”
 The monk seemed to challenge back it as saying: “You can only eat my putrid khandha and not my sati and ñāṇa” Khandha is for application (but most people are using it at wrong places).
 The monk became arahant before death.

 Only his khandha died and not the Dhamma.

 ③ Diamond as a valuable gem

-Sein (diamond) as a valuable gem; sati also the most valuable Dhamma.
+Sein (diamond) is a valuable gem; sati is also the most valuable Dhamma.

 The reason is it can transform the useless khandha into priceless sīla, samādhi and paññā power.
-Therefore, sati can be called as sein-ta-lone.
+Therefore, sati can be called as sein-ta-lone (a diamond).
+[In the Mahayana tradition, diamond is represented wisdom, e.g., Diamond Sutra or Vajira Sutra.
+Sayadaw’s diamond is nothing to do with it and it’s just a coincidence.
+The Buddha referred sati to salt in every dishes.
+Ven Sāriputta compared Ven.
+Mahā-Moggallāna with a mountain and in return, Ven.
+Mahā-Moggallāna compared Ven Sāriputta with salt.
+There are profound meanings hidden underneath of these two comparisons of psychic power and wisdom power.]

 ④ Sein-phu-the Holy Crystal

-The holy crystal (sein-phu) is the topmost crystal of a cetiya or pagoda like a lotus but and some of them ware decorated with gold, silver and many types of gem stones (e.g., Shwe-da-gon Pagoda in Rangoon).
-Sati also like sein-phu and should place it at the top of Dhamma
+The holy crystal (sein-phu) is the topmost crystal of a cetiya or a pagoda, it’s like a lotus-bud and some of them are decorated with gold, silver and many types of gem stones (e.g., Shwe-da-gon Pagoda in Rangoon).
+Sati also like sein-phu and should place it at the top of Dhamma.

-⑤ Sein-pyanng/Mortar
+⑤ Sein-pyaung/Mortar

-The Burmese word for mortar is sein-pyanrg.
+The Burmese word for mortar is sein-pyaung.
 Why sati is like a mortar?
 A mortar can shoot a target.
 In the same way sati can do its task.

 The khandha is very near us, but we can’t see its anicca, dukkha and anatta.

 Sati can shoot the refined targets which are far away in the past, present and future.

-| 	Without sati, without knowledge and one cannot fulfill his wishes
+| “Without sati, without knowledge and one cannot fulfill one’s wishes
-| 	Keeping sati forever and having a joyful and peaceful life
+| Keeping sati forever and have a joyful and peaceful life.”
 |

+[Sayadaw was very skillful in composing short verses or poems in his Dhamma teachings, he made the listener to remember the important points.
+Here was an example.]

 Even it’s a bad time of an era if we possess a Diamond/sein-ta-lone and not a bad time for us.
 (Appamāda covers all the wholesome dhammas from the fundamentals to the highest Dhamma—i.e., Nibbāna.
 It’s very important to study all the teachings connecting with it in the suttas by thorough contemplation and use it in our daily life.
 In this way, Buddhists can become the most blessed human beings on earth.
 All the sayings by the Buddha in the Dhammapada, Chapter II Appamādavagga were very good for reflection and become a wise person.)